top of page

 The verb 'deconstruct' has its origins in the French term 'déconstruire,' which gained prominence in the mid-20th century through the work of the philosopher Jacques Derrida.
 It is a compound of two elements: 'dé,' meaning 'down' or 'apart,' and 'construire,' which translates to 'to construct' or 'to build.'
 This etymology highlights the fundamental notion of taking something apart or disassembling it, particularly in the context of critical analysis aimed at uncovering the hidden principles, assumptions, or contradictions within a complex structure or concept.
 'Deconstruct' became central to Derrida's philosophy, and its adoption into English reflects its significance in the realm of literary and philosophical criticism as a method of exploring multiple layers of meaning and uncovering hidden complexities.

-Quiz: Find the meaning of deconstruct
+Quiz: Find the meaning of the verb deconstruct:

 Try Again!